hylo-lang/Lotsawa/README.md

 There are two faster Earley parsers, [Marpa](https://jeffreykegler.github.io/Marpa-web-site/), which inspired this work, and [YAEP](https://github.com/vnmakarov/yaep).
 Marpa is faster by about 1.5x but uses 10x more memory.
 YAEP is much faster than Marpa and uses much *much* less memory than either of the others.

-Most of the code was written in a very principled way, but in January 2025 I made a lot of commits as an experiment without writing comments or tests, and now some of the tests failed.
+Most of the code was written in a very principled way, but in January 2025 I made a lot of commits as an experiment without writing comments or tests, and now some of the tests fail.

 You've been warned.